Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 Protection for all passwords

 At the same time, the products we tested work according to two different principles: eight managers, including the top three LastPass, 1Password and Dashlane, are online services.
-The encrypted password database is stored in the service provider's computer centers.
+An encrypted password database is stored in the service provider's computer centers.

-Choosing a master password
+Selecting a master password

 Use of uppercase and lowercase letters.
 Correct spelling -